Skip to main content

 Brian Sunter

-How to have emacs launch quickly and always be available on macos
+How to have Emacs launch quickly and always be available on macOS.

-emacsclient -c opens a separate GUI instance.
+• emacsclient -c - opens a separate GUI instance

-Create this file in
+Create the plist file

 <?xml version="1.0" encoding="UTF-8"?>